Rights of Employees

-When most clients first contact an employment lawyer, they are thinking about filing a lawsuit and eventually going to trial.
+When clients first contact a New Jersey employment lawyer, they may be thinking about filing a lawsuit and eventually going to trial.
 However, most employment law cases settle before a lawsuit even is filed.
-In fact, even when lawsuits are filed well over 95% of cases are resolved before trial.
-As a result, employment law negotiations can be extremely important.Advantages of Negotiating
+In fact, even when a lawsuit has been filed, over 95% of cases are resolved before trial.
+As a result, employment law negotiations are extremely important.Advantages of Negotiating

-Litigation also can be costly, potentially including fees for lawyers, mediators and expert witnesses, among other expenses.
+Litigation also can be costly, potentially including paying fees to lawyers, mediators, court reporters and expert witnesses, among other expenses.
 In many cases there is a risk of losing your case on a motion for summary judgment, and virtually every case has at least some risk of losing at trial.
 A settlement eliminates most or all of these costs and eliminates the risks of litigation for everyone involved.Pre-Litigation Settlement Negotiations

-In most case it makes sense to attempt to resolve your case before you file a lawsuit.
-This potentially could save everyone the time, cost and aggravation of a lawsuit.
+In most case, it makes sense to attempt to resolve your case before you file a lawsuit.
+This potentially could save everyone the time, cost, and aggravation of a lawsuit.
 It also could make it easier to settle your case, since your employer might be more willing to compromise to avoid having a public lawsuit filed against it.
 As a result, for most of our clients we recommend writing a settlement “demand” letter to try to negotiate your employment law claims before we file a lawsuit on your behalf.

 Even if pre-litigation negotiations are unsuccessful, sending a demand letter can help you learn more about the company’s response and potential defenses to your claims.
 In some instances, this can help you refocus your allegations.
-In other situation it could help you decide whether to file a lawsuit at all.Negotiations During Litigation
+In other situations, it could help you decide whether to file a lawsuit at all.Negotiations During Litigation

 Whether you are looking to negotiate or litigate your employment law claim, we can help.
-Our attorneys represent employees with a wide range of workplace disputes.
+Our New Jersey employment law attorneys represent individuals in a wide range of workplace disputes.